reezer/tor-flashproxy-badge/README.md

 most of the code and especially the idea is based off [Tor's flashproxy project](https://gitweb.torproject.org/flashproxy.git).

+License is ISC, which means BSD license, with language that was made unnecessary by the Berne convention removed.

 Copyright (c) 2013, Christian Sturm <reezer@reezer.org>

 Permission to use, copy, modify, and/or distribute this